menandmice/micetro_docs/guides/user-manual/console_menus.rst

   Allows you to query the history throughout the system for all objects or a specific object.
 Refer to  Object Change History  for details.
 You can search all objects or, using the Only show objects of type drop-down list, you can select which object type to search.
 You can only search all object types or one selected object type.

 Men&Mice Suite Log
-  Displays log messages for the Men&Mice Suite.
+  Displays log messages for Micetro.

 Search and Update Wizard
   Launches the Search and Update Wizard, a utility that allows you to find, create, modify, or delete records in multiple zones and DHCP Scopes using a single action.
 Click Next> and follow the instructions onscreen to specify the type of records you want to search, the action you want to perform (e.g., create, replace, delete, edit), etc.